This article will help you install Provider Connectivity Assurance.

 To utilize IPv6 functionality with Provider Connectivity Assurance, your underlying Linux infrastructure must be configured for dual-stack networking.
 Single stack IPv6 is not supported.

-Also note that if using IPv6, you must also have DNS configured for your host machine.
-You will be asked to provide the domain name of the server when deploying Provider Connectivity Assurance from the Admin Console.
-Also note that the Admin Console will have to be accessed via the machine's IPv4 address.
+Also note that if using IPv6, you must have DNS configured for your host machine.
+You will be asked to provide the server's domain name when deploying Provider Connectivity Assurance from the Admin Console.
+The Admin Console will have to be accessed via the machine's IPv4 address.

-Run the following commands on your machines to ensure optimal performance and stability of Provider Connectivity Assurance.
+Run the following commands on your machines to ensure optimal performance and stability for Provider Connectivity Assurance.

 echo "fs.inotify.max_user_watches=100000000" | sudo tee -a /etc/sysctl.conf